mixmaxhq/meteor-smart-disconnect/README.md

     "disconnectVoids" : ["Dashboard","Account","Profile"]

+If you are not using the Iron Router package, you can stop the smart-disconnect from working on some of your routes by passing their pathname:

+    "disconnectVoids": ["/dashboard/account", "/dashboard/settings"]

 ## Contributing

 We welcome all contributions!
 Please enhance this with more logic to disconnect in a smart way.
 Some ideas: